nik-netlox/loxilight-oss/docs/blog/ebpf.md

 At NetLOX, we developed an extremely scalable eBPF stack “Loxilight” from scratch which can hook up either as XDP or TC-eBPF.
 Loxilight acts as a fast-path on top of Linux networking stack and closely mimics a hardware-like data-path pipeline.
 In other words, it simply accelerates Linux networking stack without ripping apart the existing software landscape.
 Linux kernel continues to act as “slow-path” whenever Loxilight encounters a packet out of its scope of operation.
 Loxilight also implements its own conntrack, stateful firewall/NAT, DDOS handling, Load-balancer on top of its eBPF stack to scale connections upto a million entries.
 We further made sure that tools like iptables work transparently with loxilight.

+Loxilight is geared to enhance performance in cloud-native environments but as evident from this post, it can be used in potentially any server(or user) networking use-case.
+Apart from top-notch performance, it has great programmability and visibility since it inherits these traits from underlying eBPF technology and enhances it with its incredible architecture